 It may be present as single combined section or split into two separate "Results" and "Discussion" sections.
 Provide a concise and precise description of the experimental results, their interpretation as well as the experimental conclusions that can be drawn.
 Discussion should be logical, results oriented in the light of previous literature justifying your findings.

 Conclusion can be provided under a separate heading or a short paragraph highlighting the important salient features of study at the end of discussion section.

 Brief statement, acknowledging financial support and or other assistance received from individuals, institutions or reproduction of published material etc. should be mentioned.

 Conflict of Interest

-Authors must declare the conflict of interest.
+Authors must declare any conflict of interests before publication.

 When no author is named: Anonymous (1989).
 Early diagnosis in cattle.
 Vet Rec 96: 24-28.

 For supplementary issues of a journal: Kirk RW (1989).
 Diseases of Dogs and Cats.
 Small Anim Pract 12 (Suppl): 48-52.

 Book: Author's names (year of publication).
 Title of book.
 Edition, publisher, publisher's address: Page number.
 Simeson AB (1980).
 Calcium phosphorus and magnesium metabolism.
 In: Clinical Biochemistry of Domestic Animals.
 3rd ed, Academic Press, New York: pp 576-586.